i8degrees/redstone-university/src/Part-I--Foundations/03b_Interlude-Power-of_Abstraction/draft.md

 You now have a powerful new technique for managing complexity.
 The ability to create, abstract away, and reuse components is what allows engineers to build incredibly complex systems like a modern CPU, which contains billions of transistors.

 As we move into Part II and begin building our Arithmetic Unit, I encourage you to use this subcircuit feature in CircuitVerse to keep your designs organized.
-It's an optional skill, but one that will greatly enhance your ability to design and troubleshoot the exciting machines to come.
+While it's an optional skill, mastering it will greatly enhance your ability to design and troubleshoot complex designs.